nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > Alice sighed wearily . “ I   think you might    do     something better   with the time , ” she
 # NPr   V/J    R       . .
 ISg NSg/V IPl NSg/VX/J NSg/VX NSg/I/V/J NSg/VX/J P    D   NSg  . .
 ISg
 > said , “ than waste it        in        asking riddles that    have   no      answers . ”
 # V/J  . .
-C/P  NSg/V/J NPrSg/ISg NPrSg/J/P V      NPl/V   N/I/C/D NSg/VX NPrSg/P NPl     . .
+C/P  J     NPrSg/ISg NPrSg/J/P V      NPl/V   N/I/C/D NSg/VX NPrSg/P NPl     . .
 >
 #
 > “ If    you knew Time  as    well    as    I   do     , ” said the Hatter , “ you wouldn’t talk  about